yetulaxman/gromacs-notebook/README.md

 # Notes on deploying ABFE_Workflow in LUMI environment (WIP)
-ABFE workflow is cloned from the [GitHub repository](https://github.com/bigginlab/ABFE_workflow) as below:
+ABFE workflow [GitHub repository](https://github.com/bigginlab/ABFE_workflow) is cloned and modified the hard-coded scripts to fit the slurm queues on LUMI.

 ```bash
 # Login to LUMI  supercomputer and clone the repo